Rural Health Research Gateway

 Publications

-Examines how rural health policy is treated in the broader field of public policy, discusses the role of advocacy in developing rural health policy, and suggests ways to make that advocacy more effective.
-Specifically, the report explores the types of claims that rural advocates make, focusing in the context of Medicare policy, and determines to what extent those claims reflect a central them of fairness and inclusiveness in national polices versus claims that benefit special interests.
+This paper examines how rural health policy is treated in the broader field of public policy, discusses the role of advocacy in developing rural health policy, and suggests ways to make advocacy more effective.